vijpandaturtle/Follow-me-drone/project_summary.md

 ```python
    out = layers.Conv2D(num_classes, 3, activation='softmax', padding='same')(final_layer)
 ```
 Lastly use a simple convolutional layer with a softmax activation to give us the class probabilities of each segmented object in the scene.

+This is by no means the best network architecture.
+I made some optimizations along the way such as adding another encoder and decoder block to make the network a little deeper.
+My finally optimized architecture looked like this :
+![alt text][image]

+Remember, a deeper network isn't always a good option, especially if your data isn't very complex.
+If you unnecessarily increase layers without keeping your dataset in mind, it will increase the training time drastically which might do more harm than good, and may not give you a good result.
+So, make sure your network is best suited to your data.

 ## Training the Network

 Below I will discuss in detail my different experiments with hyperparameter tuning and their effects on the training and validation loss.
 Keep in mind that my actual number of training runs is much more than the number I will discuss, but the ones given below showed a significant improvement with smaller parameters.

-1. **Params :**
+**Params :**

 learning_rate = 0.18,
 batch_size = 128,